Theft of Data (Data Breach)

 Has Your Company Experienced a Data Breach or Possible Intrusion?
 You Need to Act Right Away

 When faced with the possibility of a substantial data breach or theft of your company’s proprietary information, an immediate response is required.
 There is no time to waste, and any unnecessary delays can increase your company’s potential liability exposure – perhaps significantly.
 You need to make smart decisions based on accurate information, and you need to execute a strategy founded upon deep expertise.
-At Oberheiden Risk Consultants, we know data security, and we know what it takes for companies to meet their obligations, exceed their customers’ expectations, and protect their bottom lines.
+At Corporate Investigation Consulting, we know data security, and we know what it takes for companies to meet their obligations, exceed their customers’ expectations, and protect their bottom lines.

 Discuss Your Company’s Needs with a Member of Our Corporate Crisis Management Team